-The Supreme Court decided that Social media use is a constitutional right — even for sex offenders; the justices unanimously ruled that it’s fine for convicted sex offenders to use social media sites such as Facebook, Snapchat, Twitter and LinkedIn, as long as they aren’t breaking the law while doing so.
-(Jason Silberstein, New York Daily News, Jun 17, 2017)
+The Supreme Court decided that Social media use is a constitutional right — even for sex offenders; the justices unanimously ruled that it’s fine for convicted sex offenders to use social media sites such as Facebook, Snapchat, Twitter, and LinkedIn, as long as they aren’t breaking the law while doing so.
+(Jason Silberstein, New York Daily News, 17 June 2017)

 According to a report from Factual, 10% of online dating users are sex offenders.
-Approximately 25% of rapists are currently finding their victims on online dating websites.
+Approximately 25% of rapists find their victims on online dating websites.
 Over 39,000 verified registered sex offenders have profiles on MySpace.
 (Those are just the ones who have registered their real names!).
-Internet Experts agree that millions of sexual predators and perverts are online just watching and waiting for the “right moment.”
+Internet Experts agree that millions of sexual predators and perverts are online, just watching and waiting for the “right moment.”

-Example of a case: ‘’A man raped five women after meeting them on dating site Match.com, a court has heard.
-Jason Lawrance, 50, is also accused of attempting to rape a sixth woman and sexually assaulting a seventh’’.
+Example of a case: “A man raped five women after meeting them on the dating site Match.com, a court has heard.
+Jason Lawrance, 50, is also accused of attempting to rape a sixth woman and sexually assaulting a seventh”.
 16 February 2016

-Young girls, single moms are usually the unsuspecting victims of common scam as people with bad intentions quickly gain trust.
-Every year there are approximately 100 murders, 16 000 abductions and thousands of rapes conducted by online predators.
+Young girls and single moms are usually the unsuspecting victims of common scams.
+Unfortunately, people with bad intentions quickly gain trust.
+Every year there are approximately 100 murders, 16 000 abductions, and thousands of rapes conducted by online predators.

 How to be safe when dating online